To establish counseling services and address mental health concerns, students can

 We provide in-person and phone consultation for all persons who are concerned about

 a member of our university community.
-We have counselors available to talk with you
+In addition, we consult with students who may

 Group counseling is a great option for students presenting with a wide range of concerns

 (e.g., interpersonal and relationship concerns; grief and loss; depression; anxiety;